rekola/nanoclj/README.md

 ## A Tiny Clojure Interpreter

-- This is small `Clojure` language implementation written in `C` language.
+This is small Clojure language implementation written in C language.
-- Based on TinyScheme R7, which is based on TinyScheme, which is based on MiniScheme
-- It does not attempt to be a real Clojure but a real Lisp with Clojure syntax.
-I.e. lists are actual Lisp lists built from cons cells
-- Not yet complete nor fast
-- Somewhat similar to Janet, but has Unicode out of the box.
+It is based on TinyScheme R7, which is based on TinyScheme, which is based on MiniScheme. nanoclj does not attempt to be a real Clojure but a real Lisp with Clojure syntax.
+I.e. lists are actual Lisp lists built from cons cells.
+It is not yet complete nor fast.
+It is somewhat similar to Janet, but has Unicode out of the box.
 Similar to Planck but doesn't use Javascript or ClojureScript.

 ## Possible applications

 - as a tiny engine for running plugins and other extensions in your `C/C++` program (suppose you want to change some part of logic of your program without recompiling it every time).
 - as a sandbox to learn the language (as it supports most common features except those which will make implementation not "nano")
 - as utility script-running tool, even to create `CGI-scripts` for web-server

+## 2D Graphics

+Since Clojure has no standard way for 2D drawing, a new system has been created for nanoclj.
+The principle of minimality suggests that there should only be a single way to output text, which means that println must work with canvas.
+Therefore, an active canvas is bound to `*out*` and it's the target of all canvas operations.
+For normal `*out*` the canvas commands are ignored (apart from color and restore), but one could imagine that they could be used to draw vector graphics on a Tektronix terminal, or move-to could set the cursor position in a text mode program.
+The canvas interface has been modeled after Cairo.

+In GUI program the resulting canvas can be displayed in a REPL using the GUI callbacks for output Writer.
+In terminal program sixels are used to print the results of a function call when the function returns a canvas or image.
+The terminal must, of course, has to support sixel graphics and sixel support must be enabled.
+The following terminals have been tested:

+- Black Box: everything works, but on HiDPI system the images are scaled
+- xterm: doesn't support true color
+- mlterm: true color and sixels work, but the output flickers when updated

 ## Differences to Clojure: